-P0336 - Powertrain Control Module monitors the Crankshaft Position Sensor (CKP) sensor signal for a unique valid pattern used to indicate piston position.
+P0336 - Powertrain Control Module monitors the Crankshaft Position Sensor (CKP) signal for a unique valid pattern used to indicate piston position.
 Checks for the absence of the CKP signal.
-(Crank Mode - 5 errors, Run Mode - 10 errors).
+(10 errors).

 P2617 - Counter increments in Fuel Injector Control Module when the input CKP is absent and increments when engine is out of sync with the Camshaft Position Signal (CMP).
-(Crank Mode - 5 errors, Run Mode - 10 errors).
+(10 errors).